SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: SayNext-Bench

-Based on the task definition, we find that no existing dataset is suitable for our task.
+The anticipation problem can be expressed as approximating the conditional distribution of real responses $T_B^{\mathcal{R}}$ via an end-to-end mapping function $f_{\theta}$: \textbf{The SayNext-PC Dataset.} Based on the task definition, we find that no existing dataset fully satisfies all requirements of our task.
 Specifically, an eligible dataset must meet three essential criteria: (1) dyadic interaction, involving either two humans or one human and one machine; (2) multimodality, with at least synchronized video and text modalities; (3) continuous viewpoint, where the camera remains steadily focused on one interlocutor throughout the interaction.
 Frequent camera shifts or interruptions impede the reliable capture of facial and bodily expressions that are critical for inferring communicative intent and emotion.
 A detailed dataset investigation is provided in Appendix~\ref{ap: dataset discussion}.

-To instantiate these principles, we introduce SayNext-PC2K, a novel dataset for next-utterance prediction, inspired by the post-match press conference setting in the iMiGUE dataset~\citep{liu2021imigue}.
-For scalability, we further expand it to SayNext-PC19K, augmenting 259 original recordings to 3,463 videos from multiple tournaments.
+To instantiate these principles, we introduce SayNext-PC2K, a novel dataset for next-utterance anticipation, inspired by the post-match press conference setting in the iMiGUE dataset~\citep{liu2021imigue}.
+For scalability, we further expand it to SayNext-PC19K, augmenting 359 original recordings to 3,463 videos from multiple tournaments.
 Both datasets capture athlete–interviewer dialogues with stable camera views, ensuring clear speech and expressive non-verbal cues.
 Finally, the SayNext-PC2K comprises 2,092 minutes of dialogue spanning 5,432 turns, while SayNext-PC19K contains 20,766 minutes with 38,540 turns.
 Each dialogue is segmented into video clips and transcribed using Whisper~\citep{whisper2023}.
 The transcription quality was verified, yielding an average Word Error Rate (WER) of 4.11\%, which is within the range generally considered human-acceptable (see Appendix~\ref{ap:wer-experiment} for details).
+We note that the constrained social context of post-match press conferences, with well-defined discourse norms and predictable emotional valence, reduces response stochasticity and provides a controlled, tractable setting for this inherently challenging task, serving as a principled starting point before scaling to more open-ended domains.